bhecquet/seleniumRobot/doc/chap5_Development.md

 This is directly handled by maven during build (and by your favourite IDE with appropriate plugins)

+for debugging aspects inside eclipse, go to 'Window' -> 'Preferences' -> 'AspectJ compiler' and tick 'no inline'

 #### aspect and dynamic compilation ####

 For Selenium IDE execution feature, the generated code had to be compiled and woven with seleniumRobot aspects so that no feature are lost.
 For this to work,